timofeysie/khipu/docs/architecture/refactoring-item-store.md

 During the refactoring process it was decided to move all the list creating functionality from items.store into the add-categories.store.
 Now, we can really tighten up items.store and give it the single responsibility of loading the firebase list.

 At least that's the idea.
 The new model then will break the existing state and view, so there is actually a bit more involved.

+Or, the result from the firebase call can be converted into objects.
+More object mapping.
+I thought one of the reasons the realtime db was chosen is because it operates on json?

+Really, the firebase data should be in the same format as it will be consumed in the front end to simplify the whole process.
+That's another thing to refactor.

+For now, just map it and plan for the refactor.
+The example code for the db all showed snake case for the property keys, so maybe they have a good explanation for that.

+Then, the details page is broken.
+For Wikipedia items, there is no q-code.
+We have a relative url that can be used to get a details page, but then it will need to be parsed.
+The detail page url also needs to get the label so that it can look up the details of the item.

+Then, it's time to actually refactor the item-details.store.
+It's a mess and broken now that it's not just getting Wikidata items, but also those created by parsing a Wikipedia "list of" page.
+That will be a section above this so one doesn't have to scroll so much to get writing.